Rahul-Prasad-07/lazorkit-passkey-starter/README.md

 Ensure environment variables are set and the app is built with `npm run build`.

+---

-## Troubleshooting
+## Troubleshooting & FAQ

 ### Passkey Issues
 - Ensure HTTPS in production (WebAuthn requires secure context)
 - Check browser WebAuthn support
 - Try different browsers if issues persist

-### Common Issues & Quick Fixes (Helpful for Judges)
+### Common Issues & Quick Fixes

-- **Balance shows 0.00 even though explorer shows tokens**: The token may be in a non-ATA token account.
-The app now uses `getParsedTokenAccountsByOwner` to aggregate balances and will display them.
-If a balance is still missing, check that the token mint in `.env.local` is correct.
+- **Balance shows 0.00 but explorer shows tokens:**
+  - Make sure your `.env.local` and Vercel env use the correct Devnet USDC mint: `4zMMC9srt5Ri5X14GAgXhaHii3GnPAEERYPJgZJDncDU` (Wormhole USDC on Devnet).
+  - The app auto-detects 6-decimal tokens, but always set the right mint for best results.

-- **Token Transfer fails with "ATA not found"**: The app automatically creates missing ATAs as part of the transaction.
-If a paymaster rejects the transaction, ensure the paymaster URL is correct and reachable and that the smart wallet has sufficient token balance to cover token-based fees.
+- **Token Transfer fails with "ATA not found":**
+  - The app auto-creates missing ATAs as part of the transaction.
+If a paymaster rejects, check the paymaster URL and ensure your wallet has enough USDC to cover token-based fees.

-- **WebAuthn prompt doesn't show**: Ensure you are running on HTTPS or `localhost` and that the browser supports platform authenticators (FaceID/TouchID).
+- **WebAuthn prompt doesn't show or signing fails:**
+  - You must use HTTPS (or `localhost`) for WebAuthn to work.
+Vercel provides HTTPS by default.
+  - Make sure your deployed domain is added to the Lazorkit portal’s allowed origins.
+  - If you see `WebAuthn is not supported on sites with TLS certificate errors`, check your certificate and portal config.

+- **RPC 429 Too Many Requests:**
+  - Devnet RPCs are rate-limited.
+Use a dedicated provider (QuickNode, GenesysGo, etc.) or reduce polling.

+- **Simulation/transfer errors:**
+  - Ensure the mint and recipient are correct.
+If you see `TransactionTooOld`, refresh and try again.

+---

 ### Getting Test Funds (Devnet)